Brilight/Brilight.github.io/_pages/about.md

 I am a forth-year Ph.D. student in the Academy for Advanced Interdisciplinary Studies and <a href='https://ic.pku.edu.cn'>School of Integrated Cirtuits </a>, Peking University, advised by Prof. Ru Huang([黄如](https://ic.pku.edu.cn/szdw/ysfc/hr/index.htm)), Runsheng Wang([王润声](https://ic.pku.edu.cn/szdw/zzjs/sjzdhyjsxtx1/wrs/index.htm)), and Yibo Lin([林亦波](https://yibolin.com)).

 My research focuses on multiphysics simulation and optimization in 3D-IC.
-I am also interested in exploiting DL to optimize designs for manufacturability and accelerate physical simulation while maintaining interpretability and adherence to physical principles.
-The ultimate goal of my research is to enable faster and more efficient design cycles for complex electronic systems through the integration of AI and EDA.
-I also pay close attention to excellent machine learning technology.
+I also pay close attention to excellent machine learning technology, exploiting AI to optimize design for manufacturability and accelerate physical simulation while maintaining interpretability and adherence to physical principles.
+The ultimate goal of my research is to enable more efficient design and verification cycles for complex electronic systems through the integration of AI and EDA.
 I am a recipient of the Best Paper Awards Nomination at ICCAD-22.
-I have also served as a reviewer of IEEE Transactions on Semiconductor Manufacturing.
+I have served as a reviewer of IEEE Transactions on Semiconductor Manufacturing.

 # 🔥 News